piedraj/instructions/README.md

 Steps performed running `combine` on 2016, 2017 and 2018 data with the Latino framework.

-## DELPHES

-Work performed with the Delphes framework.

 ## NANOLATINO

 Tests performed with nanoLatino trees.